kbtwumasi/MechaCar_Statistical_Analysis/README.md

 **Hypothesis**

-H<sub>0<sub>: MechaCar demand is high and prefered to its competitors.
+H<sub>0</sub>: MechaCar demand is high and prefered to its competitors.

-H<sub>a<sub>: MechaCar does not have a high demand and not prefered compared to its competitors.
+H<sub>a</sub>: MechaCar does not have a high demand and not prefered compared to its competitors.

 The statisitcal test to be used to test the hypothesis will be the One sample T-Test.
 This test is easy to perform, interpret and understand.
 The data needed to run statistical test will be obtained from expert anaylysis and current owners survey.